smidazai/scan_functional/supplementary.md

     ##  [1] 10 47 24 34 12  1 25 38 28 14  5 48 31 33 40 19 22 27 16  3 11  2 26 23 45
     ## [26]  8 32 30  9 13 36 17 50 44 42 39 15 43 41 49 37 46 35 20  4

 The detected cluster contains 45 observations.
-To compute the significance, we make $B$ permutations on the data and compute the number of times the scan statistic is lower than the observed one:
+To assess significance, we perform $B$ permutations on the data and count how many times the scan statistic is less than the observed value.

 ``` r
 p_value_np <- 0